byeongtakpark/uam/opt_fleet/README.md

 # Optimal Fleet Sizing for On-demand Urban Air Mobility Services

+This repository provides the experimental code and data for reproducing the results of the 2025 IEEE International Conference on Intelligent Transportation Systems (ITSC 2025) paper:

+**"Optimal Fleet Sizing for On-demand Urban Air Mobility Services using Queueing-Theoretical Approach"**
+*Byeong Tak Park, KT Corporation*

 ## Overview

 Urban Air Mobility (UAM) offers a promising solution to urban traffic congestion by enabling on-demand air-based transportation.
 However, the stochastic nature of passenger demand introduces significant challenges in maintaining high service availability—especially vehicle availability at vertiports.